Socialist Equality Party holds public meeting on Grenfell fire in London

 Scripps noted that “Kensington and Chelsea Council was so keen to destroy social housing and to give Grenfell a cosmetic facelift because it stands to make millions by doing so.

-“It is Britain’s richest borough, with the highest house prices in London—an average of £1.37 million last year—and is the site of the most expensive street in the country, Victoria Road, average house price £8 million.”
+“It is Britain's richest borough, with the highest house prices in London—an average of £1.37 million last year—and is the site of one of the most expensive streets in the country, Victoria Road, average house price £8 million.”

 “Grenfell has taken on the dimensions of a national disaster,” he explained, with hundreds of council-run tower blocks “similarly clad, including the Chalcots Estate in Swiss Cottage.”

 “In addition, there are reports of fires involving cladding in the Middle East, Australia and elsewhere—pointing to the international dimensions of Grenfell.
 Indeed Grenfell was anticipated by blazes involving cladding in at least 20 major high rises all over the world.”

 Expanding on this theme, Marsden said that Grenfell, “points to a common experience of the working class all over the world.
 In country after country, the super-rich get ever richer, while working people suffer an ever-steeper decline in their living conditions.”

 He noted that just in the last few months the drive by the capitalist class for increased profits had led to tragedies that have taken the lives of hundreds of people in countries including Sri Lanka, Pakistan, India and Sierra Leone and described these terrible events.

 Marsden continued, “Finally, in the richest country in the world, our American comrades have campaigned for years to expose how in Flint, Michigan, Rick Snyder, a multimillionaire Republican governor, and his Democratic state treasurer, Andy Dillon, switched the city’s water supply to untreated water from the polluted Flint River,” with devastating consequences.